-The two-month post-partum coverage begins with the date the pregnancy ends and concludes at the end of the second month following the end of the pregnancy.
-A case review is not required at the end of the post-partum period unless the pregnant woman transitioned to COE-088 from another MAGI or ABD COE and a review is due at the time the post-partum coverage ends.
+The 12-month post-partum coverage begins with the date the pregnancy ends and concludes at the end of 12- months following the end of the pregnancy.
+A case review is required at the end of the post-partum period.
 Refer to 101.18.03 for a discussion of ABD pregnant women and 101.19.02 for a discussion of MAGI-related pregnant woman transitioning to and from COE-088 for pregnancy-related coverage from COE's that do not cover pregnancy.

-NOTE: A woman must be eligible in the birth month of the child or the month pregnancy ended in order to be granted the extended post-partum period of coverage.
+NOTE: A woman must be eligible in the birth month of the child, or the month pregnancy ended in order to be granted the extended post-partum period of coverage.